UK Council for Psychotherapy

 Emotional counselling London, Camden, Kings Cross, emotional intelligence, emotional development, gut feelings, intuition

 Developing Our Own Toolkit During the therapy process, we may prefer a listening ear, understanding and gentle guidance.
-We may also seek different tools in our life (e.g. managing stress, anxiety, esteem, etc.), techniques or a structured programme to help us with aspects of ourselves and our personality.
+We may also seek different tools in our life, to find ways forward, self-improve, be strong in our self (e.g. managing stress, anxiety, esteem, etc.), techniques or a structured programme to help us with aspects of ourselves and our personality.
 Yet tools, techniques are insufficient on their own, because we are not just a "problem" or "label" which can be fixed like a broken car (see also Counselling Approach - New Perspectives).
 The impact of our past and future potential, life meaning and purpose, may also need to be explored.
 The counselling and psychotherapy can work with what troubles us, the different parts of our life in detail and as a whole including our general, physical, emotional, psychological, sexual, spiritual wellbeing.

 Life Re-Appraisal - Our Internal Resources